briisk/briisk-git/README.md

   <a name="pull-changes--rebase"></a><a name="5.1"></a>
   - [5.1](#pull-changes--rebase) **Pull changes from the server: Rebase**:

-  Always use rebase flag when you want to pull changes from the remove branch.
+  Always use rebase flag when you want to pull changes from the remote branch.
 All PRs with merge commits will be declined.

   `git pull origin development --rebase`